Section 2(a) – Freedom of religion

 When judging the seriousness of the limit in a particular case, while the perspective of the religious or conscientious claimant is important, this perspective must be considered in the context of a multicultural, multi-religious society where the duty of state authorities to legislate for the general good inevitably produces conflicts with individual beliefs (Hutterian Brethren, supra at paragraph 90).

 Where the incidental effects of a law passed for the general good on a particular religious practice are so great that they effectively deprive the adherent of a meaningful choice, the impact of the limit on the right will be very serious.
 In contrast, where a limit exacts a cost but leaves the adherent with a meaningful choice about the religious practice, the impact on the right will be less serious (Hutterian Brethren, supra at paragraphs 94-5).

-Paragraph 2(a) cases often involve the review of discretionary administrative decisions rather than direct challenges to laws (see for example, Trinity Western University v.
-Law Society of British Columbia, supra; Ktunaxa, supra, Loyola, supra.)
+Section 2(a) cases often involve the review of discretionary administrative decisions rather than direct challenges to laws (see for example, Trinity Western University v.
+Law Society of British Columbia, supra; Ktunaxa, supra; Loyola, supra).
 Such cases will be examined in accordance with the framework set out in Doré v.
 Barreau du Québec, 1 S.C.R.
 392, and Loyola, supra, rather than pursuant to the Oakes test.
-A reviewing court will consider whether the administrative decision engages Charter protections and if so, whether it reflects a proportionate balancing of the Charter protections at play with the relevant statutory mandate (For more information on this framework, see “Charterpedia, Section 1”).
+A reviewing court will consider whether the administrative decision engages Charter protections and, if so, whether it reflects a proportionate balancing of the Charter protections at play with the relevant statutory mandate (for more information on this framework, see “Charterpedia, Section 1”).

 - Date modified: